International Women In Engineering Day 2019

 Evidently women engineers don’t lack for support, but how many do they number?

-Despite best efforts women remain woefully underrepresented in the industry.
+Despite best efforts women remain woefully underrepresented in the industry, something we've written about previously.
 At last count they made up just 12% of UK engineers, the lowest percentage anywhere in Europe.

 To compound matters, the pipeline is hardly overflowing.
 Indeed, just 8% of current engineering and manufacturing apprentices are female.